shiveshc/CRF_Cell_ID/Readme.md

 	[],...
 	{image1,[],[]})
 ```
+#### 1. Detecting cells in image channels
 The output on terminal should look like
 ```
 Segmenting main image channel ...
 Enter thresh_parameter value between 0-100.
 Higher values for detecting few but brightest cells -
 ```

 Here the `thresh_parameter` is an input parameter for segmenting cells which is used to initialize the means of gaussian mixture components.
 We'll start with trying 99.95 as the value.
-This will generate an output image that shows detected cells
+This will generate an output image showing detected cells

 <img src = "extra/thresh_param_1.jpg" width=70% >

-Clearly the parameeter value is too high as many cells are not detected.
-On the terminal you shoud see the message
+Clearly the parameeter value is too high as many cells are not detected thus we'd like to specify the parameter value again.
+On the terminal you shoud see the message asking to accept/reject the current parameter value

 ```
 Enter thresh_parameter value between 0-100.
 Higher values for detecting few but brightest cells - 99.95 Enter 'y' if accept thresh_parameter else enter 'n' -
 ```

 We'll enter 'n' becuase we are not satisfied with the chosen `thresh_parameter` and lower the value to detect more cells.
 After a couple of trial and errors we select 99.83 as the parameter value.
-In this case the image should like
+In this case, the image should look like

 <img src = "extra/thresh_param_2.jpg" width=70% >

 Since we're satisfied with this parameter, we'll enter 'y' on terminal this time.
-Now the terminal should look like
+Now the GM model will be fitted to image data to segment cells.
+The terminal should look like
 ```
 Enter 'y' if accept thresh_parameter else enter 'n' -'y'